-Introdu iction 1 The Sec dona Principles, Thi rd Edition15 The Sec dona Principles, Thi rd Edition and the Federal Rules17 Commo entaries to The Sedo ona Principles, Third Edition19 1.
-Electronically stor red information is generally subject to the same preservation and ments as other relevant information Introduction 19 Comment 1.a.
-The scope of discovery is generally the same for ESI as for other relevant information, but ESI can present unique preservation and discovery issues Comment 1.b.
-The discoverability and proliferation of ESI has increased the importance of effective information governance programs 2. and parties should and its state equiv stake in the action information, the p and whether the b the cost, burden, and need for electronically stored information, courts apply the proportionality standard embodied in Fed.
+Introdu CTION .28

+THE SEDO ona Principles, Third Edition .51

+THE SEDO ona Principles, Third Edition and the Federal

+LES .54

+COMMEN itaries to The Sedona Principles, Third Edition .56

+1. Electronically stored information is generally

+subject to the same preservation and discovery

+requirements as other relevant information .56

+Introduction .56

+Comment 1.a.
+The scope of discovery is generally

+the same for ESI as for other relevant

+information, but ESI can present unique

+preservation and discovery issues .57

+Comment 1.b.
+The discoverability and

+proliferation of ESI has increased the

+importance of effective information

+governance programs .59

+2. When balancing the cost, burden, and need for

+electronically stored information, courts and

+parties should apply the proportionality

+standard embodied in Fed.
 R. Civ.
-P. 26(b)(1) alents, which requires consideration of the importance of the issues at a, the amount in controversy, the parties' relative access to relevant parties' resources, the importance of the discovery in resolving the issues, burden or expense of the proposed discovery outweighs its likely benefit.
+P. 26(b)(1) and

+its state equivalents, which requires

+consideration of the importance of the issues at

+stake in the action, the amount in controversy,

+the parties' relative access to relevant

+information, the parties' resources, the

+importance of the discovery in resolving the

+issues, and whether the burden or expense of the

+proposed discovery outweighs its likely benefit .65

 Comment 2.a.
-Rule 26(b)(1) demands the application of the proportionality standard and makes proportionality an element of the scope of discovery24 Comment 2.b.
-Proportionality should apply to all aspects of the discovery of ESI.
-Comment 2.c.
-Proportionality of discovery of ESI should be addressed by the parties and counsel at the Rule 26(f) meet and confer, and with the court at the Rule 16(b) scheduling conference Comment 2.d.
-Parties should address the full range of costs of preserving, collecting, processing, reviewing, and producing ESI Comment 2.e.
-Parties objecting to the production of ESI on proportionality grounds should state the basis for the objection with reasonable specificity 3. cable, parties should confer and seek to reach agreement regarding the production of electronically stored information
+Rule 26(b)(1) demands the

+application of the proportionality standard